 Restorative Yoga is one of my favorite classes to teach.
 It's a time of quiet reflection and relaxation in a warm, softly lit space.
 I start with a few minutes of gentle stretching following by supported asanas, held for 2-5 minutes.
 I offer time for you to take small movements between poses, and class ends with a guided body scan and a long savasana.
 It's the best way to wind down after a busy day.

 When you walk into class, you enter a judgement-free zone where yoga, humor, and love are offered, and all that's asked in return is that you take ownership of your own needs and delight in your body's abilities - both in the moment, and as you grow!

-Q: Why don't you use music with lyrics anymore?
-A: I have moved away from teaching to music with lyrics because I find it takes students out of their body experience.
-When you're singing along to a song you love, you are less focused on how you are moving within and through a pose, and potentially more likely to injure yourself due to that inattention.
-I love to practice to fun, upbeat music, however, I want to make sure the focus stays on the connection of breath and body.
-I use instrumentals that provide as my friend Zac says, "sonic wallpaper" something to help increase your ability to turn inward, with a tempo that suits the pace of the practice.
+Q: Why don't you use music with lyrics?
+A: I love to practice to fun, upbeat music, however, I want to make sure the focus stays on the connection between attention, breath and body.
+I use instrumentals that provide, as my friend Zac says, "sonic wallpaper" - something to help increase your ability to turn inward, with a tempo that suits the pace of the practice.